Amet13/dynamic-dbusers-vault-demo/README.md

 +---------------------------------------------------------+
 ```

-As we can see, our dynamic user has only permissions for doing `SELECT` operations, which means read-only.
+As we can see, our dynamic user has only permissions for making `SELECT` operations.

 ### Scenario 2.
-Admin's all privileges access to db2
+Admin's read-write privileges access to db2

-The admin wants to connect to `db2` with all permissions.
+An admin wants to connect to `db2` with read-write permissions.

 1. Let's switch back to the root token: